OscarOdh/GMMK3_RGB/README.md

 ### `main.rs` — entry, mode dispatch, wiring

+The startup sequence, in order, and the order is deliberate.

 Handles `--probe` and `--debug` *before* the single-instance guard, so diagnostics run while the main app is up.
 Acquires the instance mutex, loads config and keymap, spawns input and render threads, then hands off to eframe.